Current Students – Master’s Program

-Working in academic, arts and trades contexts, Alison has been exploring the relationship between the cultural and physical landscape for over 10 years.
+Working in academic, arts and trades contexts, Alison has is interested in interdisciplinary expressions of the relationship between the cultural and physical landscape.
 She is interested in the built form as evidence of social processes and intrigued by structures on all scales.

 In addition to a BA Hon in Contemporary Studies, Development Studies and Urban Design from Dalhousie University in 2010, Alison also holds a certificate in Advanced Woodworking from Humber College in 2013.

 Currently Alison is pursuing a Masters in the Heritage Conservation stream here in the School of Indigenous and Canadian Studies; her current research explores the legacy of demolition waste within Canadian cities.

 Mikaela is a first year Masters student in the School of Indigenous and Canadian Studies.
 She recently completed an Honours Bachelor of Arts in Didactiques des Langues Secondes with a minor in Canadian Studies at the University of Ottawa.
 Born and raised in Ottawa Mikaela has always had a passion for Canadian history and politics.
 Mikaela’s undergraduate research focused on immigrant histories and contemporary Canadian history.

 She has spent three years working for Parks Canada in the role of Heritage Interpreter which has cultivated her interest in place-based conservation, and the interpretation Canada’s historic places.